schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide-with-vpn-guest-and-vlan-support/index.md

 ![Screenshot of the general wizard settings](wizard-general-config.png)

 I prefer using the DNS servers of [Quad9](https://quad9.org/) over the ones of my ISP.
-Only the clear and guest networks use these anyway, as secured networks use Unbound instead.
+Only the clear network will use these anyway, as secured networks use Unbound instead.
+The guest network will use Cloudflare DNS servers.

 For the domain, I prefer to use a subdomain of a domain name I own, like `corp.example.com`.
 I use the subdomain only internally.
 I consider the `local.lan` pattern a relic of the past.
-To prevent our local network structure from being leaked, we'll configure Unbound to treat the domain as private.
+To prevent our local network structure from leaking to the outside world, we'll later configure Unbound to treat the domain as private.

 |                       |                    |
 | --------------------- | ------------------ |